joel-adusei/DeskifyOfficeSupply-PowerBI-CaseStudy/README.md

 ## AIM OF THE PROJECT
 - To build a data model using Deskify OfficeSupply Co.’s sales and transaction reporting by using Power BI.
-This solution will centralize data sources and streamline datacleaning.
+This solution will centralize data sources and streamline data cleaning.
 By reducing manual processes, the project will improve reporting accuracy and efficiency.

 - Build an interactive dashboards that will enable faster, data-driven decisions.